jimmyharris/vimfiles/README.md

 3. [Ctags](http://ctags.sourceforge.net/) is installed.
 4. [cscope](http://cscope.sourceforge.net/)
 ([win32 binaries](https://code.google.com/p/cscope-win32/) is installed.
-5. Vim is compiled with builtin support for the following features:
+5. Vim is compiled with support for the following features:
    * Python interpreter
    * Ruby interpreter
-   * Cscope support (if you intend to use cscope features)
+   * Cscope support (if you intend to use Cscope features)

 ### Mac/Linux

 1. Clone your forked repository to `~/.vim`.
 2. Update and initialize the submodules.
 3. Then symlink `vimrc` and `gvimrc` to `~/.vimrc` and `~/.gvimrc` respectively.

 ### Windows

 First thing to do is get the prerequisites.
 This can be done using either chocolatey or individual installer packages.
 Chocolatey is recommended for personal use environments.

 ##### Install Prerequisites Using Chocolatey